Movatterモバイル変換

 Main ingredientsWheat,barley, oroatmeal

-Ascone (/skɒn/SKON or/skn/SKOHN) is a traditional British baked good, popular in the United Kingdom and Ireland.
-It is usually made of eitherwheat flour oroatmeal, withbaking powder as aleavening agent, and baked onsheet pans.
-A scone is often slightly sweetened and occasionallyglazed withegg wash.[1]
-The scone is a basic component of thecream tea.
-It differs fromteacakes and other types of sweets that are made withyeast.
-Scones were chosen asIreland's representative forCafé Europe during theAustrian presidency of theEuropean Union in 2006, while the United Kingdom choseshortbread.
+Ascone (/skɒn/SKON or/skn/SKOHN) is a traditional British and Irish baked good, popular in the United Kingdom, Ireland, Canada, Australia and New Zealand.
+In the US,scones are a different baked product from the rest of the world, usually sweeter, triangular in shape and served on their own.
+Scones are usually made of eitherwheat flour oroatmeal, withbaking powder as aleavening agent, and baked onsheet pans, or fried in afrying pan.
+A scone can be either lightly sweetened or savoury, and can be occasionallyglazed withegg wash.[2]
+The sweetened scone is a basic component of thecream tea, and theafternoon tea.
+It differs fromteacakes and other types of sweet breads that are made withyeast.
+Scones were chosen asIreland's representative forCafé Europe during theAustrian presidency of theEuropean Union in 2006.[3]

 Lexicology